 Why do people put themselves, their businesses, or their families at risk by using terrible, terrible passwords?
-Passwords can be difficult, no question — and they’re everywhere — but there is a good, easy answer.
+Passwords can be difficult, no question — and they’re everywhere — but there is a solution to the password problem.

 - Technology changes quickly — passwords that were considered strong only a few years ago are considered weak.
 Note that this was written in 2013; the situation has not improved since then.

 - Reusing passwords is extremely risky — when sites gets hacked, username/password tables spread like wildfire.

-- Tactics people think are clever really aren’t — changing letters to similar-looking numbers; adding your postal code, year of birth, or a website’s name to a “standard” password are well-known tactics that are trivially-defeated.
+- Tactics people think are clever really aren’t — changing letters to similar-looking numbers; adding your postal code, year of birth, or a version of a website’s name to a “standard” password are well-known tactics that are easily recognized and used against you.

-- You’re not fighting people who get bored — you’re fighting software that can systematically test 3 billion passwords/second for days at a time.
+- You’re not defending against human attackers who get bored — you’re fighting software that can systematically test 3 billion passwords per second for days at a time.
 This is literally what computers were designed for.

 - Passwords are a software problem — best-solved with software.
 Password managers are essential — they solve the problem of easily generating & retrieving strong, site-specific passwords.